georgebaskervil/geor.me/SECURITY.md

 ## Reporting a Vulnerability

 If you uncover a potential security issue, I earnestly request your assistance in reporting it through responsible channels.
 I am in the process of implementing a more robust and secure reporting system.
 More details will be provided once this system is in place.

-### Contact Channels:
+### Contact Channels

 **Primary (Email):**